Just because you can’t buy a high-end kayak doesn’t mean that you have to settle for a subpar paddling experience.

 - Fantastic stability when inflated properly

-- Durable for an inflatable but still more vulnerable than a hard-sided boat
+- Durable for an inflatable kayak but still more vulnerable than a hard shell kayak

 Best Cheap Ocean Kayak: Perception Carolina 12.0

 Touring kayaks are usually longer to maximize speed.
 But despite being one of the shortest ocean kayaks, the Perception Carolina 12.0 maintains a good top speed thanks to its narrow hull design.